nickk19/hyprrice/README.md

 # Hyprrice

 Hi, if you are reading this Markdown file it means you are at least interested in my rice.
-For this rice I wanted to make something minimal, yet comfy and practical.
+I wanted to make something minimal, yet comfy and practical.

 Here are the programs I use:
 - **`Hyprland`** (as the window manager)